ThrillStays

 DIY Adventure Yoga: Building Your Own Retreat

 You do not need to book a packaged retreat to combine yoga and adventure.
-Many adventure destinations have excellent yoga studios and drop-in classes that you can incorporate into a self-organized trip:
+Many adventure destinations have excellent yoga studios and drop-in classes you can incorporate into a self-organized trip:

-Bali, Indonesia: Drop-in yoga classes from 10 USD.
-Surf lessons from 35 USD.
-Build your own daily schedule.
+Bali, Indonesia: Drop-in yoga classes from $10 USD.
+Surf lessons from $35 USD/session.
+Board rental from $10 USD/day.
+Weekly total including accommodation: $400–$600 USD.

-Ericeira, Portugal: Multiple yoga studios with drop-in classes from 12 EUR.
-Surf schools on every corner.
+Ericeira, Portugal: Drop-in yoga from €12 EUR.
+Surf schools on every corner (group lessons from €40/session).
+Local guesthouses from €35/night.

-Pokhara, Nepal: Yoga studios and meditation centers throughout the lakeside area.
-Day hikes and paragliding available.
+Pokhara, Nepal: Yoga studios and meditation centers throughout the lakeside area (Phewa Tal: 28.214°N, 83.960°E).
+Day hikes and paragliding both available.
+Budget: $35–$55 USD/day total.

-Taghazout, Morocco: Yoga classes at many surf camps from 10 EUR.
-Surfing from 10 EUR per day board rental.
+Taghazout, Morocco: Yoga classes at surf camps from €10 EUR.
+Surfboard rental from €10/day.
+Total budget: €40–€60 EUR/day including accommodation.

 What to Pack for an Adventure Yoga Retreat

 Yoga clothing: Comfortable, stretchy clothing that wicks moisture.
 You will practice yoga after adventure activities, so quick-dry fabrics are essential.
 Bring at least two sets so one can dry while you wear the other.
+Patagonia Capilene Cool and Lululemon Swiftly fabrics both perform well in hot, humid conditions.

 The Rise of Solo Adventure Yoga Travel